pavansai2006/8-Bit-ALU/README.md

 1. Use any Verilog simulator (e.g., Icarus Verilog, ModelSim).
 2. Compile and run the testbench
 3. View the waveform (if using GTKWave):

+---

+## ✍️ Author

+Pavan — Electronics and Communication Engineering Student
+Designed as a fundamental arithmetic and logic unit (ALU) component simulation in Verilog.
+---